Biocides regulation: Northern Ireland

 Supplying biocidal products to the Northern Ireland market

-If you wish to make biocidal products or treated articles available on the Northern Ireland market you must comply with the EU Biocidal Products Regulation (EU BPR).
+If you wish to make biocidal products or treated articles available on the Northern Ireland (NI) market you must comply with the EU Biocidal Products Regulation (EU BPR).

 You can view the regulation and find out what you need to do to comply on the European Chemicals Agency (ECHA) website.